 Ivybridge’s location just off the A38 Devon Expressway provides the car driver with ready access to Plymouth and Exeter, along with artery routes to Totnes, Newton Abbot and other towns.
 Local roads provide access within the South Hams and southern Dartmoor.

 Ivybridge town centre has easily accessible car parks at Leonards Road, Glanvilles Mill, Harford Road, Keaton Road and Erme Court, all offering a level, short walk to shops and other facilities.
 Free shoppers’ car parking of up to 2 hours is available in the Erme Court car park (convenient for the Watermark, library and shops).
 All car parks are operated by the South Hams District Council with the exception of the Keaton Road and Erme Court facilities.
-A range of cost-effective parking permits is available from the District Council – call 01803 861234 for details.
+A range of cost-effective parking permits are available from the District Council – call 01803 861234 for details.
 There are limited free “pop and shop” spaces in Fore Street (maximum waiting time 20 minutes) including 2 for disabled drivers.
 Further allocated parking for people with disabilities is available in both the Erme Court and Glanville’s Mill car parks.

 What is it?
 Car sharing is when two or more people travel together instead of in separate cars.
 They may alternate between cars, or regularly use a single car and contribute to the costs.
 The aim is to reduce the number of cars on the road being used to transport a single person.
 In this way car sharing can help to reduce congestion and consequently improve traffic flow and journey times during peak travel hours.
 Car sharing can provide a real solution where there is a lack of public transport in rural areas.